Coshy115/my-small-projects/README.md

 # My Small Projects
-This repo is responsible for storing all of my tiny projects that I've been working on.
+This repo is responsible for storing some extremely simple, tiny projects that I've been working on.